fnannestad/willbot/README.md

 Greetings to users are chosen randomly from the file thats name matches the user's username.
 These can be customised by editing the files in */greetings/* or by using the command *!addgreeting*.
 Random quotes can be customised in the same way.

 Chat logs must be obtained manually.
 I suggest using https://github.com/lordgreggreg/skype-log-viewer

+Sample text files have been included to show the expected formats.